-If you can understand the questions that employees are asking — specifically what they want to know and want to do — you’ll be able to cre ate impactful courses that are available in any device they have available, in any moment they need.
+If you can understand the questions that employees are asking — specifically what they want to know and want to do — you’ll be able to create impactful courses that are available on any device they have available, at any moment they need.

 In short, Instructional Designers need to design a “master plan” that incorporates multiple delivery strategies for their learning solutions.
 Learners may wish to access training from their desktop, laptop, iPad, or smartphone.
 They may also need to break down the lesson into smaller “chunks” that can be retrieved throughout the day, rather than in one long sitting.
 Finally, not every learner will need to absorb and participate in every aspect of a topic.
-So, designers will need to incorporate branching or diverging pathways to access the content.
+So, designers will need to create different pathways to access the content.

 Enter Design Thinking